ColoradoSchoolOfMines/wii-track/docs/design.rst

   the edge.
 By pushing all of the processing to Lambda, if we want to update how the data is processed, it is very easy to update the Lambda function.

-  One tangible example of how this might be useful is that, in the future, we may find a way to use the weight data over time as a metric for determining the object using Machine Learning.
-If we only sent one data point to the Lambda function, we would have to update the edge nodes to handle this computationally-intensive ML.
-Whereas if all computation is done on Lambda, this is a relatively easy addition to our Lambda function.

-  Additionally, to support a new type of edge node, all we need to do is create a new Lambda function.

 - **Server administration is hard.** AWS Lambda abstracts the server away, so we are able to concentrate on code, not deployment.
 This was great for not only the HackCU hackathon, but also for scalability in the long term.